petarkabashki/pocket-commander/docs/pocketflow_centric_architecture_plan.md

 # Project Plan: PocketFlow-Centric Application Architecture

 **Goal:** To refactor Pocket Commander into a fully PocketFlow-based architecture.
-This involves transforming the current `TerminalApp` into a `TerminalInteractionFlow`, introducing an `OverarchingAppFlow` to manage the application lifecycle and global commands, and ensuring all modes are also PocketFlows.
+This involves transforming the current `TerminalApp` into a `TerminalInteractionFlow`, introducing an `OverarchingAppFlow` to manage the application lifecycle and global commands, and ensuring all agents are also PocketFlows.
 The command system will use abstract I/O, making the terminal implementation replaceable.

 **Key Architectural Principles:**

-1.  **PocketFlow Core:** All major components (application shell, interaction layers, modes) will be implemented as PocketFlows or nodes within them.
+1.  **PocketFlow Core:** All major components (application shell, interaction layers, agents) will be implemented as PocketFlows or nodes within them.
 2.  **Clear Separation of Concerns:**
-    *   `OverarchingAppFlow`: Manages global state, application lifecycle, global commands, and orchestrates interaction and mode flows.
+    *   `OverarchingAppFlow`: Manages global state, application lifecycle, global commands, and orchestrates interaction and agent flows.
     *   `TerminalInteractionFlow` (and other potential InteractionFlows): Handles the specifics of user I/O for a given interface (e.g., terminal, web).
-    *   `ModeFlows`: Encapsulate specific functionalities or agent behaviors, with their own local commands.
+    *   `AgentFlows`: Encapsulate specific functionalities or agent behaviors, with their own local commands.
-3.  **Abstracted I/O:** The command system (both global and mode-specific) will rely on `AbstractCommandInput` and `AbstractOutputHandler` as defined in `docs/command_system_plan.md`, allowing for different I/O backends.
+3.  **Abstracted I/O:** The command system (both global and agent-specific) will rely on `AbstractCommandInput` and `AbstractOutputHandler` as defined in `docs/command_system_plan.md`, allowing for different I/O backends.

 ---